slowernews/wisdom-tldr/chapters/chapter_3_action.md

 There’s always a good reason and a real reason.

 > *'Things which are different in order to be different are seldom better, but that which is made to be better is almost always different.' -- Dieter Rams*

--->
+- fascinated by models. how the invisible afects the visible
+- you're always looking to patterns of differences! pattern recognition -->